-Once the atomic ion is trapped together with the macro-molecule, the following sequence will be applied.
-First, the two-ion system will be cooled to a temperature of $\sim1 $mK by direct Doppler laser cooling of the atomic ion and indirect cooling of the molecular ion through the Coulomb interaction between the two ion species \cite{hojbjerre2008consecutive}.
-At this point the ions perform common-mode oscillations around their equilibrium positions indicated in Fig.~\ref{Fig. Exp. method}a.
-Next, ground state cooling of one of the common-modes is implemented through sideband laser cooling via addressing a narrow transition of the atomic ion on the so-called red sideband, i.e., by exposing the ion to laser light with a frequency equal to the transition frequency minus the common-mode frequency.
-When the ground state has been reached (Fig.~\ref{Fig. Exp. method}b, lower left panel), absorption on the red sideband ceases since any energy conserving excitation should lead to a reduction of a single common-mode quanta.
-This means, the atomic ion can no longer be brought into the long-lived excited state of the narrow transition, which can be confirmed experimentally with near $100\%$ efficiency through the application of a sequence of laser excitation pulses (See dark blue points in Fig.~\ref{Fig. Exp. method}c and Appendix) \cite{poulsen2012efficient}.
-After in this way having checked the two-ion system is initialized in a common-mode ground state, the two-ion system is left unperturbed by laser light to heat by CSL mechanisms or other sources.
-After a time $\tau$, a check of whether the ion system is still in the ground state is performed.
-If an excitation of the common-mode has happened (Fig.~\ref{Fig. Exp. method}b, upper right panel), laser excitation can now take place and can clearly be detected experimentally as indicated by the contrast between the dark blue data points and the light blue data points in Fig.~\ref{Fig. Exp. method}c.
-Through repeated experiments with varying values of $\tau$, one can eventually establish an experimental heating rate of the particular common-mode \cite{poulsen2012efficient}, which through comparisons with Eq.~\eqref{Pkappa} can set an upper bound to CSL mechanisms, since any other unknown heating mechanisms would just lead to a faster and not slower heating of the ion system.
+Once the atomic ion is trapped with the macromolecule, the following sequence is applied.
+First, the system is cooled to $\sim1 $mK by direct Doppler laser cooling of the atomic ion and indirect cooling of the molecular ion through the Coulomb interaction between the two ion species \cite{hojbjerre2008consecutive}. {To reach Doppler temperature of 1\,mK, it will eventually become necessary to couple the motional modes with high contribution from the molecule to those with a high contribution from the Ba$^+$ ion (see for example \cite{ModeCoupling}), since only the latter will be cooled by Doppler cooling.} At this point the ions perform common-mode oscillations around their equilibrium positions indicated in Fig.~\ref{Fig. Exp. method}a.
+Next, ground state cooling of one of the common-modes is implemented through sideband laser cooling via addressing a narrow transition of the atomic ion on the so-called red sideband, i.e.~by exposing the ion to laser light with a frequency equal to the transition frequency minus the common-mode frequency. {Similarly, to reach the ground state of modes with low contribution from the Ba$^+$ ion, it will be necessary to perform mode coupling (see for example \cite{ModeCoupling}).} When the ground state is reached (Fig.~\ref{Fig. Exp. method}b, lower left), absorption on the red sideband ceases since any energy conserving excitation should lead to a reduction of a single common-mode quanta.
+This means, the atomic ion can no longer be brought into the long-lived excited state of the narrow transition, which can be confirmed experimentally with near $100\%$ efficiency through the application of a sequence of laser excitation pulses (dark blue points in Fig.~\ref{Fig. Exp. method} \cite{poulsen2012efficient,Supp}.
+After having checked in this way that the two-ion system is initialized in a common-mode ground state, the two-ion system is left unperturbed by laser light to heat by CSL mechanisms or other sources.
+After a time $\tau$, one checks if the ion system is still in the ground state.
+If an excitation of the common-mode happened (Fig.~\ref{Fig. Exp. method}b, upper right panel), the laser excitation can now take place and can clearly be detected experimentally as indicated by the contrast between the dark and light blue points in Fig.~\ref{Fig. Exp. method}.
+Through repeated experiments with varying $\tau$, one can eventually establish an experimental heating rate of the particular common-mode \cite{poulsen2012efficient}, which through comparisons with Eq.~\eqref{Pkappa} can set an upper bound to CSL mechanisms, since any other unknown heating mechanisms would just lead to a faster heating of the ion system.